Saw Creek, Pennsylvania

-Saw Creek is a census-designated place and Private community located mainly in Lehman Township in Pike County, Pennsylvania, United States, as well as a small portion located in Middle Smithfield Township in Monroe County in Pennsylvania.
+Saw Creek is a census-designated place and Private community located mainly in Lehman Township, Pike County, Pennsylvania, United States, as well as a small portion located in Middle Smithfield Township in Monroe County in Pennsylvania.
 As of the 2010 census the population was 4,016 residents.

 Demographics

 The hamlet had moderate population growth in the 2010s, growing 2.5% during the decade.